Church of God in Christ, Mennonite: Clothing and appearance

 Simplicity and modesty in clothing, personal possessions, and homes is held as an ideal.
 Plain dress is mandatory, which for women means a mid-length dress always with sleeves, and a head covering.
 The headcovering for daily use is black and sits on the back of the head.
 A second black headscarf is required to be over the head when attending church.

-Girls must wear their hair in braids until they are baptised into church.
 Men do not wear a necktie in formal dress and otherwise their appearance resembles the look of a typical American businessman or other conservative Mennonites, in that they are dressed in a modest way that does not reveal much skin.

 The men, "by order of creation" wear a beard out of "respect for God’s order".
 Believing a devotional head covering is Scripturally commanded (1 Corinthians 11:1-16) as "an outward sign of submission to God’s order," the women wear a devotional head covering "for prayer and as a sign of submission."

 Technology

 Modern technologies like automobiles, telephone, and other modern conveniences are allowed.
 Television, radio, movies, musical instruments, and "the improper use of the internet" is not allowed.
 The Church of God in Christ Mennonite encourages members to install special software, purported to be a pornography filter, developed by the technology committee on any internet connected devices.
 This software blocks access to social media as well as many websites that church leadership finds objectionable.
-If the app is disabled, a notification will be sent to a third party stating that the application is not active.
+It can, if wanted, be set up so that if the app is disabled, a notification will be sent to a third party stating that the application is not active.